traud/asterisk-evs/README.md

 Install libraries:

 If you do not want transcoding but pass-through only (because of license issues) please, skip this step.
-To support transcoding, you’ll need to install the 3GPP EVS reference implementation, for example in Debian/Ubuntu:
+To support transcoding, you’ll need to install the 3GPP EVS Reference Implementation, for example in Debian/Ubuntu:

-	patch -p0 <./build_evs.patch
-	patch -p0 <./force_limitations.patch
 	wget www.etsi.org/deliver/etsi_ts/126400_126499/126443/13.03.00_60/ts_126443v130300p0.zip
 	unzip -qq ts_126443v*.zip
 	unzip -qq 26443-c70_d30-ANSI-C_source_code.zip